ieatkids569/Python_Review/README.md

-# Python Review: Dictionaries
+# Python Review: Functions
-In Python Dictionaries are also powerfull datastructures.
-Like lists, they also store multiple pieces of data in one variable, but they use key-value pairing instead of indexing to keep track of their elements.
+A function simply is a block of code which only runs when it is called.
 ## Objective

-1. Key-Value Pairing
+1. Function syntax
-2. Syntax (create, access, update, delete)
+2. Function Arguments
-3. Dictionary methods
+3. Lambda Functions
-4. Working on Dictionaries
+4. Decorator Functions
-5. Nesting
+5. Function Metadata